 Today, makers started making handpans with more notes, placing notes on the bottom shell as well as tuning more notes on the top shell.
 There are handpans with up to 30 notes called the mutant handpans.

 Handpans come in many different scales and notes.
 The most common handpan scale is the D Kurd (minor) scale.
 Other popular scales are Amara (Dorian), Integral (minor), Hijaz (Phrygian dominant), Equinox (minor), Pygmy (minor), and Oxalis (major).
 All of these scales can have different center notes.

 All of these different handpan scales have different feelings.
 Minor scales sound more sad, gloomy, and mysterious, while major scales sound more peaceful, joyful, and happy.
 There are also other scales outside the minor-major group.
-These are eastern and Asian scales like Hijaz, IshaSavita, Tarznayun, and Akebono.
+These are exotic scales such as eastern and Asian scales like Hijaz, IshaSavita, Tarznayun, and Akebono.

 You can choose any scale and find a handpan with any note you desire.
 For example, you can order a Kurd scale with the C or D center note.
 Most of the scales are available for many different keys.